helotism/helotism/application/physical/building-blocks/_posts/2016-03-20-bash-asking-for-userinput.md

 title:  "Asking for userinput with bash"
 date:   2016-03-22 20:00:00 +0100
 categories: [ application-physical_building-blocks ]
+abstract: How to ask for input in a bash script.
 ---

-How to ask for input in a bash script.
+There is a fine line between hardcoded values and a messy configurable script.
+Especially with bash scripts there is no tendency to use a config file, mainly because the standalone nature of scripts is defeated by an additional file to copy around.
+To have some default values set at the beginning of the script, but asking for user input to potentially overwrite these values is a user-friendly way to handle this.
+And maybe it makes a script a bit more self-documenting, too.

 This will continue as soon as the key is pressed: